 Used car mileage: UK average and how much is too much?

-We see how many miles the average car does per year and explain why a low-mileage car may not necessarily be the best
+We examine how many miles the average car does per year and explain why a low-mileage vehicle may not necessarily be the best

 Many people think that the average car covers around 10,000 miles a year.
 In actual fact, the number is now a lot lower.
 The average car travelled just 6,800 miles in 2020.
-That’s partly due to the coronavirus pandemic and an increase in home working but even in 2019 it was only 7,400 miles.
-For comparison, the average car in 2002 travelled 9,200 miles.
+That’s partly due to the coronavirus pandemic and an increase in home working; but even in 2019 it was still only 7,400 miles.
+For historic comparison, the average car in 2002 travelled 9,200 miles.

 Diving deeper into the figures reveals that company cars travelled an average of 13,200 miles in 2020, while privately owned vehicles travelled 6,700 miles on average.

 Figures from the RAC show that newer cars cover higher mileages.
 Cars up to three years old rack up an average of 10,400 miles a year and that’s split up into 12,500 miles a year for diesel cars, 9,400 for electric cars and 7,500 for petrol cars.
 That means the average mileage for a used car varies depending on what fuel it uses.

 What is low mileage on a car?

 Given the average annual mileage of petrol, diesel and electric cars listed above, a low-mileage car should have fewer miles than that; you can calculate this by dividing the total mileage by the number of years it’s been on the road.
 For example, a 10-year-old petrol car with fewer than 75,000 miles on the clock could be considered low-mileage.